reecehill/Human-Connectome-Investigating-Modularity/README.md

     - Required only for DSI Studio with GPU Support.
 - AWS CLI (version 2) [https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html]
   - This is used to download data.
+- Powershell
+  - This must be updated using: "Update-Help" for $PSScriptRoot to be available.

 ## Instructions
 **TODO**